sdruskat/2019-11-21-nl-escience-symposium/index.md

 :::

 ::: notes
-[TODO: Instead of trying to squeeze software into FAIR, we should extend FAIR to cover software]
+### - Here's an idea: Perhaps, instead of trying to squeeze software into FAIR,
+### - we should extend the FAIR brand to cater for open, citable, quality software.
+### - "Licensed" because it's a requirement for re-use
 :::

 # FAIR PLAY == FAIR + RSEng